2 Choy sum recipes for beginners.

 Yow choy is a very versatile vegetable.
 It can be prepared in so many ways.
 Quick-fry, braise, blanch and serve with other condiments, add to fried noodles, and to soups.

-Cook it fairly quickly after preparation.
+It cooks up fairly quickly after preparation.
 Do not leave it to stand for too long.
 Lastly, do not eat left-over choy sum.
 It is best consumed fresh.